 The database indicates two Coastal Live Oak-Hackberry Forest natural community records located within the project area.
 This community is considered critically imperiled in Louisiana with an S1 state rank.
 This community type formed on ancient abandoned beach ridges in Southwest Louisiana.
 These ridges are composed primarily of sand and shell and are approximately 4 to 5 feet above sea level.
 This community, also known as a chenier, is an important storm barrier, limiting salt water intrusion, and acts as a migratory staging/stopover site for Neotropical migratory birds.
 We advise you to take the necessary measures to avoid any impacts to this ecological community.
-If you have any questions or need additional information, please contact Chris Doffitt at proposed project area.
+If you have any questions or need additional information, please contact Chris Doffitt at 318-487-5885.

+The WDP database indicates that a Live Oak Forest is located within the proposed project area.
 This community is considered critically imperiled in Louisiana with an S1 state rank.
 This community provides habitat for many unique species of plants and acts as a migratory staging/stopover site for Neotropical migratory birds.
 We advise you to take the necessary measures to avoid any impacts to this ecological community.
-If you have any questions or need additional information, please contact Chris Doffitt at
+If you have any questions or need additional information, please contact Chris Doffitt at 318-487-5885.

 No other impacts to rare, threatened or endangered species or critical habitats are anticipated from the proposed project.
-No state or federal parks, wildlife refuges, wildlife management areas or scenic rivers are known at the specified site or within 1⁄4 mile of the proposed project.
+No state or federal parks, wildlife refuges, wildlife management areas or scenic rivers are known at the specified site or within /4 mile of the proposed project.

 The Wildlife Diversity Program (WDP) reports summarize the existing information known at the time of the request regarding the location in question.
 WDP reports should not be considered final statements on the biological elements or areas being considered, nor should they be substituted for on-site surveys required for environmental assessments.
-If at any time WDP tracked species are encountered within the project area, please contact our biologist at
+If at any time WDP tracked species are encountered within the project area, please contact our biologist at 225-765-2643.

 The Louisiana Department of Wildlife and Fisheries appreciates the opportunity to review and provide recommendations to you regarding this proposed activity.
-Please do not hesitate to contact LDWF Permits Coordinator Dave Butler at should you need further assistance.
+Please do not hesitate to contact LDWF Permits Coordinator Dave Butler at 225-763-3595 should you need further assistance.

-Sincerely.

-Kyle F. Balkum Biologist Director
+Sincerely, Kyle F. Balkum

+Biologist Director